Francie

 About Francie

-One of Brooklyn's most decorated dinner destinations — and worth every bit of the effort to book
+One of Brooklyn's most decorated dinner destinations; and worth every bit of the effort to book

 The Room and the Setting

-Francie occupies a limestone-clad building on Broadway in South Williamsburg, and the interior delivers on that exterior promise.
-Ash wood, mosaic tile flooring, and exposed red brick walls give the dining room a material density that most Brooklyn restaurants don't attempt.
-Tables are widely spaced , a detail that matters more than it sounds at this price tier, where you're paying partly for the ability to have a conversation without narrating your evening to the table beside you.
-The open kitchen runs as a visible production along one side of the room, with the team working through prep, service, and plating in plain view.
+Francie occupies a limestone-clad building on Broadway in South Williamsburg, the interior delivers on that exterior promise.
+Ash wood, mosaic tile flooring, exposed red brick walls give the dining room a material density that most Brooklyn restaurants don't attempt.
+Tables are widely spaced, a detail that matters more than it sounds at this price tier, where you're paying partly for the ability to have a conversation without narrating your evening to the table beside you.
+The open kitchen runs as a visible production along one side of the room, with the team working through prep, service, plating in plain view.
 It adds energy without the theatrical self-consciousness of chef's-table formats.

 What to Order

-Dinner Is the Only Option , And That Matters
+Dinner Is the Only Option, That Matters

 Francie does not serve lunch.
 Hours run Tuesday through Friday from 5:30 PM, with Friday and Saturday service beginning at 5 PM and running to 10:30 PM.
 Sunday is closed entirely.
 This is a dinner-only restaurant, so the usual question about whether lunch offers better value or a more relaxed experience simply doesn't apply here.
 What this means practically: if you're planning an evening in South Williamsburg, Francie is the destination, not one stop on a longer day.
-The early Friday and Saturday start time (5 PM) makes it possible to eat before the room reaches full volume, which is worth considering if you're prioritising conversation over atmosphere.
+The early Friday and Saturday start time (5 PM) makes it possible to eat before the room reaches full volume, which works if you're prioritising conversation over atmosphere.

 Booking Difficulty

 Booking at Francie is hard.
 The OAD ranking and Pearl Recommended status have made this one of the more sought-after tables in Brooklyn.
-Expect to plan at least three to four weeks ahead for a weekend table, and two to three weeks for a midweek slot.
+Expect to plan at least three to four weeks ahead for a weekend table, two to three weeks for a midweek slot.
 Monday through Thursday openings do come available with less lead time than Friday or Saturday, but don't count on spontaneous access.
 If you're flexible on date, midweek dining at Francie is functionally the same experience with a slightly lower booking hurdle.

 Ratings and Trust Signals

-- Opinionated About Dining , Casual North America: #65 (2023), #122 (2024), #108 (2025)
+- Opinionated About Dining, Casual North America: #65 (2023), #122 (2024), #108 (2025)

 - Pearl Recommended Restaurant (2025)